• Skip to primary navigation

 • Peanut Butter and Chocolate Chip Cookies

-This delicious Apricot and Almond Biscotti with White Chocolate Drizzle has just the right amount of crunchiness and a perfect balance between fruit and nut.
+This delicious recipe for Apricot and Almond Biscotti with White Chocolate Drizzle has just the right amount of crunchiness and a perfect balance between fruit and nut.

 Course Dessert, Dessert/ snack